JakovTomasic/Learn-aChord/README.md

 <a href="https://play.google.com/store/apps/details?id=com.justchill.android.learnachord"><img height="50" src="https://i.ibb.co/YdnQYFd/pngfuel-com.png" alt="pngfuel-com" border="0"></a>

-Simple-to-use application for training musical hearing.
-Targeted specifically to the musicians (from the start of the musical education until retirement.<br/>
+A simple-to-use application for training musical hearing.
+Targeted specifically for musicians (from the start of the musical education until retirement).<br/>

 ## About